kiraio-moe/USSR/README.md

 ## Supported Unity Versions

 > [!IMPORTANT]
-> Some minor Unity versions is not supported and can caused crash.
+> Some minor Unity versions are not supported and can caused crash.

 - Unity 5 ~ Unity 2023

 ## Contribute

-If you found any bugs or have suggestions, feel free to make an Issue/Pull Request.
+If you found any bugs or have suggestions, feel free to create an Issue/Pull Request.

 ## Credits

 - Special thanks to [@nesrak1](https://github.com/nesrak1) for the [@nesrak1/AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET) library, which was instrumental in the development of this tool.
 - [@arti4ikmin](https://github.com/arti4ikmin) for the guide on Android platform.
+- [UnityWebTools.NET](https://github.com/kiraio-moe/UnityWebTools.NET), my own tool to unpack & repack UnityWebData.

 ## License